PLN-team/pyPLNmodels/paper/paper.md

 `BinomialBayesMixedGLM`.
 We stand out from this package by allowing covariance between variables and performing Principal Component Analysis adequate to count data (`PlnPCA`).

+# Benchmark
+We fit `Pln` and `PlnPCA` models on the `scMARK` dataset [@scMark].
+We plot the running times required to fit such models when the number of variables (i.e. genes) grows in FIG. A tolerance must be set as stopping criterion, the default is plot in solid lines and a relaxed tolerance is plot in dotted lines.
+Note that the default tolerance ensures the model parameters have reached convergence but the relaxed one gives satisfying model parameters, while being much faster.
 <!-- flexibility or ease-of-use in the user-interface.
 The API for `Gala` was -->
 <!-- designed to provide a class-based and user-friendly interface to fast (C or -->
 <!-- Cython-optimized) implementations of common operations such as gravitational -->